ca211-group13/.github/README.md

-Here’s a more concise version of the README:

----

 # Welcome to **ca211 group13** 🎓✨

 We are a group of classmates collaborating on assignments, projects, and graduation theses.
 Our goal is to learn, share knowledge, and create impactful solutions together. 🚀